 The register of unclaimed money

 The Commissioner of State Revenue is also the Victorian Registrar of Unclaimed Money, responsible for the publicly accessible Unclaimed Money Register, a searchable list of unclaimed amounts lodged by Victorian businesses and trusts under the Unclaimed Money Act 2008.
-The publicly available register provides the minimum amount of information needed for people to find out if we hold any amounts belonging to them so they can lodge a claim.
+The register provides the minimum amount of information needed for people to find out if we hold any amounts belonging to them so they can lodge a claim.

 Our functions as a public sector agency